- Your device's performance has a lot to do with how up to date your drivers are.

 Now you need to choose Product Type, Product Series and Product.
 All this information is available from Device Manager or any other system information tool.

 After selecting your graphic card model, you need to select the version of the operating system that you’re using.
+This implies the 32-bit version or the 64-bit one.

 Keep in mind that you need to select 64-bit version of the driver if you’re using 64-bit operating system in order to get the maximum performance.

 After the new graphics driver is installed, restart your computer to complete the installation.
+Now you can enjoy the latest firmware features and tools.

 As you can see, updating the graphics driver on Windows 10 is quite simple, and we hope one of our methods will help you.